sisrafilss/book-management-client/README.md

 - An authorized user with an admin role can add a new book, delete a book, and promote another registered user to admin.

+- To check the the admin functionality please use Email: admin@gmail.com and Password: 123456

 ## Technologies

 - The frontend of this application is built using `ReactJS`, `Bootstrap`, and `CSS`.